AnushaG-P/R-Tableau-Analystics-Project/README.md

 3) There are 5 different models covered in the course which include : Linear Regression, Clustering based on Centriods ( K-Means), Logestic Regression, Support Vector Machines and Random Forest.

 5) The couse also invloved connecting table with Rserve and create calulated fields.
 These fields have paths referenced which need to b edited before running the files in tabeau.

+6) The Dashboard folder has a couple of images of the dashboards worked on.